 The Miss America Organization was incorporated and the contest officially became the Miss America Pageant in 1940.
 By 1945, judging criteria had expanded to include talent and poise and the winners received scholarships.
 During the next ten years, city representation was phased out, and representation at the national pageant is currently by state.
 The pageant was televised for the first time in 1954.
 Over the years, the Miss America Pageant has undergone many changes and adaptations, its development reflecting changes in American life.
 It has become a model for similar competitions around the world and is one of Atlantic City's many contributions to entertainment history.

 The Miss America Pageant moved to Las Vegas, Nevada in January 2006 and was held there until January 2013.
-The pageant returns to Atlantic City in September 2013.
+The pageant returned to Atlantic City in September 2013, when Miss America 2014 was crowned.

 |As part of the first Inner City Beauty Pageant in 1921, the Atlantic City Free Public Library participated in the parade with a float designed to look like the Library building's entrance.
 (H001.1921MissAmericaPageantLibraryFloat2; ACFPL Heston Collection)